kerwin79/volumeray/README.md

 CS 530 - Purdue University
 Fall 2004

-This is an old and slow CPU implementation of the volume rendering by raycasting algorithm.
+This is an old and slow CPU implementation of the volume rendering by ray casting algorithm.

 See Main.cpp for compile-time parameters.